 How much does breast augmentation cost in Seattle?

 The price of breast augmentation surgery varies around the Seattle area depending on the surgeon and the various fees associated with the facility, anesthesia, and your choice of saline or silicone implants.
 Silicone gel implants carry a higher cost than saline.
 We are happy to discuss the cost of breast implants at our Seattle office over the phone or in your consultation.

 The method of inserting and positioning your implant will depend on your anatomy and Dr. Grenley’s recommendation.
 The incision can be made either in the underlying crease where the breast meets the chest or around the areola (the dark skin surrounding the nipple).
 Every effort will be made to assure that the incision is placed so resulting scars will be as inconspicuous as possible.

 Working through the incision, he will lift your breast tissue and skin to create a pocket, either directly behind the breast tissue (sub-mammary or sub-glandular placement) or beneath the pectoral muscle and on top of the chest wall (sub-pectoral placement).
 Once the implant is positioned within this pocket, the incisions are closed with sutures and covered with surgical tape.
 A mildly compressive gauze bandage will be applied over your breasts to help with healing.

-What is the recovery like following breast augmentation?
+What is the recovery like following a Seattle breast augmentation?

 The surgery usually takes approximately two hours to complete.
 You're likely to feel tired and sore for a few days following your surgery, but you'll be up and around in 24 to 48 hours.
 There are restrictions in heavy lifting and exercise for the first two weeks, and certain exercises are avoided for 6 weeks.